praekeltfoundation/travis-pyenv/README.md

 # travis-pyenv
-Set up [`pyenv`](https://github.com/yyuu/pyenv) to use in [Travis CI](https://travis-ci.org).
+Set up [`pyenv`](https://github.com/yyuu/pyenv) to use in [Travis CI](https://travis-ci.org) builds.

+Setting up `pyenv` properly in a Travis CI build environment can be quite tricky.
+This repo contains a script ([`setup-pyenv.sh`](setup-pyenv.sh)) that makes this process much simpler.

-The Travis CI build images currently contain a very old version of PyPy which breaks a bunch of Python modules.
-This repository contains a script that can be used to set up a newer version of PyPy in your Travis CI builds using [pyenv](https://github.com/yyuu/pyenv).
+A common use case for this is to install an up-to-date version of [PyPy](http://pypy.org).
+The Travis CI build images currently contain a very old version of PyPy which breaks some common Python modules.

 ## Usage
 1. Set the `$PYENV_VERSION` environment variable to the Python to install.